Five of a Kind

 Five of a Kind is a 1938 American comedy film directed by Herbert I. Leeds and written by Lou Breslow and John Patrick.
-The film stars Jean Hersholt, Claire Trevor, Cesar Romero, Slim Summerville, Henry Wilcoxon and Inez Courtney.
+The film stars the Dionne quintuplets, Jean Hersholt, Claire Trevor and Cesar Romero.
 The film was released on October 14, 1938, by 20th Century Fox.
-The film follows the escalating rivalry between radio journalists Duke Lester (Romero) and Christine Nelson (Trevor) that culminates in a competition to cover the exploits of the famous Canadian quintuplets, the Wyatts, played by the Dionne quintuplets.
+The film follows the escalating rivalry between radio journalists Duke Lester (Romero) and Christine Nelson (Trevor) that culminates in a competition to cover the exploits of the famous Canadian quintuplets, the Wyatts, played by The Dionne Quintuplets.

 Plot

-Reporters on rival newspapers, Christine Nelson (Claire Trevor) and Duke Lester (Cesar Romero), meet on the trail of a run-away heiress and engage in a series of tricks to get the scoop.
+Reporters for rival newspapers, Christine Nelson and Duke Lester, meet on the trail of a run-away heiress and engage in a series of tricks to get the scoop.

 After being fired due to deliberate misinformation, Nelson gets a job as a radio interviewer setting her sights on the Dionne quintuplets.
 Lester gets wind of the interview, arrives first, and reignites the "war".
 Nelson wins this round.

 To counter Nelson's popularity, Lester fabricates a story about sextuplets.
 Thinking she is breaking the story, Nelson talks on air to Lester's fake doctor.
 Other newshounds quickly expose the story as false, destroying a planned benefit for a New York orphanage-hospital.

 When Lester discovers the impact of his actions, he works to repair the damage and save the benefit.